macleginn/nocacoda/content/howtoreadthedata.md

 The inclusion criteria are as follows:

-i) The causing event is syntactically represented by a noun phrase.
+1. The causing event is syntactically represented by a noun phrase.
 The minimal necessary condition is the compatibility of its head with unquestionably nominal marking; thus, English gerunds can be considered “syntactically nouns” (*because of doing*), while English infinitives cannot (* *because of (to) do*).
-ii) This noun phrase has approximately the same meaning as the English/Russian noun phrase in the stimulus sentence.
+2. This noun phrase has approximately the same meaning as the English/Russian noun phrase in the stimulus sentence.
-iii) This noun phrase is not a syntactic subject (i.e., sentences like ‘The tears made the handkerchief wet’ are not included).
+3. This noun phrase is not a syntactic subject (i.e., sentences like ‘The tears made the handkerchief wet’ are not included).

 ### Semantic parameters associated with individual stimulus sentences